achalv/Hacknight/README.md

 - SAVE THAT URL!
 At least the part after 'access_token='.
 You'll need it later for making requests to the Instagram API.

-Woot!
+####Woot!
 You can now ask Instagram for images.
-Let's do a quick rundown on how we're going to do this -
+Let's do a quick rundown on how we're going to do this...
+We're going to send Instagram a GET request with some parameters – Your access token, and other ones like _tag_, _user_, _media type_, _recent_ and so on.
+We're going to do this with JavaScript, and when Instagram's API responds with the data, we parse it and append it to our page.
+Then comes the fun part - CSS!